Gilligan's Island season 3: Cast

 The series employed an ensemble cast of seven main actors and actresses.
 Denver played the role of the titular First Mate Gilligan, a bumbling, naive, and accident-prone crewman who often messes up the castaways chances of rescue.
 Alan Hale, Jr. portrayed The Skipper, captain of the S.S.
 Minnow and the older friend of Gilligan.
 Jim Backus appeared as Thurston Howell III, a millionaire, and Natalie Schafer played his wife, Eunice Lovelle Wentworth Howell.
 Tina Louise played the role Ginger Grant, a famous movie star.
 Russell Johnson portrayed Professor Roy Hinkley, Ph.D., a high school science teacher who often uses his scientific background to try to find ways to get the castaways off the island.
 Dawn Wells played Mary Ann Summers, wholesome farm girl from Kansas.
 Charles Maxwell was the uncredited voice of the radio announcer, who the castaways would often listen via their radio.

 Comedy actor Phil Silvers appeared as Harold Hecuba in the episode "The Producer".

 Rory Calhoun played the role of Jonathan Kincaid in the episode "The Hunter".

 The season also featured several notable guest stars.
 Comedy actor Phil Silvers appears as the film director Harold Hecuba in the episode "The Producer".
 John McGiver plays the role of Lord Beasley in the episode "Man with a Net".
 Eddie Little Sky appears as a native in both "Voodoo" and "Topsy-Turvy".
 Vito Scotti reprises his role as Boris Balinkoff in the episode "Ring Around Gilligan"; he had previously appeared in the second season episode "The Friendly Physician".
 Allan Jaffe and Roman Gabriel—a Los Angeles Rams quarterback—appear as natives in "Topsy-Turvy".
 Don Rickles plays the role of the criminal in "The Kidnapper".
 In the episode "Take a Dare", Strother Martin portrays George Barkley, a contestant on the titular game show.
 In "The Hunter", Rory Calhoun plays the role of Jonathan Kincaid, and Harold Sakata portrays his assistant, Ramoo.
 Denny Miller plays the character Tongo, and Janos Prohaska plays the gorilla in the episode "Our Vines Have Tender Apes".
 Miller had previously appeared in the show as lost surfer Duke Williams in the first season episode "Big Man on Little Stick".
 In the episode "Splashdown", Chick Hearn, George Neise, Scott Graham, and Jim Spencer all play astronauts or officials of NASA.
-Jim Lefebrve, Al Ferrara, and Pete Sotos play headhunters in the episode "High Man on the Totem Pole".
+Jim Lefebvre, Al Ferrara, and Pete Sotos play headhunters in the episode "High Man on the Totem Pole".
 Midori and Michael Forest appears as Kalani and Ugundi, respectively, in "Slave Girl".
 In "The Pigeon", Sterling Holloway plays the role of Burt the prisoner.
 Finally, in "Gilligan the Goddess", Stanley Adams plays King Killiwani.